In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 Comparing to other circuit breaker types, the SF6 circuit breakers have been found to be very effective for high power and high voltage service.

-SF6 CBs are available for all voltages ranging from 144 to 765 kV or even above.
+SF6 CBs are used in substations for all voltages ranging from 144 to 765 kV or even above.
 Continuous currents up to 8000 A, and symmetrical interrupting ratings up to 63 kA at 765 kV and 80 kA at 230 kV.

 Construction of SF6 Circuit Breaker